MIROC-DOC/model_description/descript_files/d.4-time.md

 the value of $|\lambda| = 1$.
 However, there are two solutions to
 $\lambda$, one of which, when set to $\Delta t \rightarrow 1$, leads to
 $\lambda \rightarrow 1$, while the other leads to
-$\lambda \rightarrow -1$, which indicates an osscilating solution.
+$\lambda \rightarrow -1$, which indicates an oscillating solution.
 This mode is called "computational mode" and is one of the problems of the leap frog method.
 This mode can be damped by applying a time filter described later.